Bullying Resource Center

 - Missing personal items

-- Physical complaints hoping to stay home from school
+- Physical complaints in order to stay home from school

 - Changes in eating and sleeping habits